Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 However, you may have noticed that there's a bug in the implementation.
 If the types of `TOk` and `TError` are the same, there's an ambiguity as to which state `DelayedResult<T>` actually represents.

-For example, imagine we were using our type in the following scenario:
+For example, imagine we were using our result type in the following scenario:

 ```csharp
 public interface ITranslationService